 All donations that would not be considered to be 'religious offerings' must be processed through the Office of Development.
 Financial Officers should contact 650-724-0627 in order to receive a charitable donation appropriately.
 The Office of Development is located in the Arrillaga Alumni Center at the corner of Campus Drive and Galvez Street.

-I just submitted a check request at the ASSU/SSE office.
+I just submitted a request to the GrantEd system.
 When will the check be ready?

-Check requests will typically 5-7 business days from when they are completely submitted, with all necessary documentation and authorization.
+Check requests will usually be ready 5-7 business days from when they are completely submitted, with all necessary and correct documentation and authorization.

-Deposits take 1-2 business days to post to the account.
+Deposits take 1-2 business days to post to the account, and will be placed in your 2800 unless for repaying advance payment check balances.

 Members of my organization need to be reimbursed for gas money.
 They don't have receipts because no gas was purchased on the trip, but they lost the value of the gas in their tanks.
 How do I reimburse them?

-I have encountered technical errors when launching the STARS GrantEd Trainings
+How do I fix technical errors when launching the STARS GrantEd Trainings?

 Importance: This impacts all online courses.